Industry Focus

 R&D Incentives in a Policy Context

 The UAE's R&D tax credit, taking effect from January 2026, should be read as a natural progression of this agenda.
-Offering a refund of between 30 and 50 per cent on qualifying R&D expenditure, the credit is designed to accelerate private sector investment in innovation, reducing the financial risk associated with sustained research activity and making the UAE a more competitive environment for knowledge-intensive enterprise.
+Offering a non-refundable tax credit with tiered rates of 15%, 35%, and 50% on qualifying R&D expenditure, the credit is designed to accelerate private sector investment in innovation, reducing the financial risk associated with sustained research activity and making the UAE a more competitive environment for knowledge-intensive enterprise.
 It reflects the same structural ambition that underpins the Dubai RDI Programme: to build a national innovation economy in which commercial organisations are active participants rather than recipients of government-led initiative.

 For businesses already engaged in R&D, the significance of this policy moment lies not just in the direct financial benefit the credit offers, but in what it signals about the direction of the UAE's broader regulatory and fiscal environment.
 The government is making a considered, long-term commitment to rewarding innovation investment, and the domains the Dubai Future Foundation has identified as strategically significant are the domains most likely to see that commitment deepen over time.